StefanLock/docker-ide/README.md

 # Docker-IDE

+## Description

+This project is a small contained IDE which allows the developer to spin up a new development environment locally with extensions pre-installed.

+Currently this mounts locally for secrets and keys but I may look at bringing those things in through the build so I could run this remotely.

+This is mostly for fun but feel free to grab it and modify it to your own needs.

 ## Prerequisites

 * You will need to configure SSH keys for your desired code repository locally as this container mounts the _~/.ssh_ directory.